sumanmukherjee03/practice-and-katas/k8s/CKA/debugging.README.md

 To check if a service is resolving DNS from inside a pod, try to get into a busybox pod and run this inside nslookup <service-name>.default.svc.cluster.local
     Depending on the kubelets `--cluster-domain` flag the root domain may be `cluster.local` or something else.
+    Another place to lookup the cluster domain is the coredns config.

 Or test the same thing above by trying this from a node, ie by passing a DNS server to resolve the in cluster DNS records. nslookup <service-name>.default.svc.cluster.local <kube-dns-service-ip>

-If you can resolve FQDN but not the short names of the services from inside pods Check /etc/resolv.conf inside the simple busybox pod to see if the domain entries for `search` are there or not and if the nameserver is pointing to the kube-dns service or not.
+If you can resolve FQDN but not the short names of the services from inside pods Check /etc/resolv.conf inside a simple busybox pod to see if the domain entries for `search` are there or not and if the nameserver is pointing to the kube-dns service or not.